comacomski/PortfolioWebSite/README.md

 If you want to run this project locally, please run 'npm install' first.
 TO BE DONE:
+1. make separate component for bubbles background;
+2. finish settings feature
+3. make it mobile friendly
+4. finish about, projects and contact components
+5. ...

 # Getting Started with Create React App